sonelrubin/dynamics-365-contact-center/contact-center/administer/configure-surveys.md

 ### Manage the surveys

-Only those surveys that you create using the **Customer feedback (preview)** option appear in the admin center.
-You can't use surveys that aren't created using this feature.
+The surveys that you create using the **Customer feedback (preview)** option only appear on the **Customer feedback (preview)** page.
+You can't manage surveys created using other methods, such as Customer Voice.

 Manage your surveys on the **Customer feedback (preview)** page.
 - **Edit**: Select a survey, and then select **Edit**.
 You can edit the survey name only.